VEERAJ15081993/SQL-Python-Ecommerce-Analysis/README.md

 )

-Load Data into MySQL:
+Load Data into MySQL :

   Run the provided script to load the CSV files into the MySQL database.
 The script reads each CSV file, creates corresponding tables if they don't exist, and populates the tables with data.

-Data Analysis:
+Data Analysis :

   You can query the MySQL database directly or integrate further analysis and visualization using Python.